olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 The first time that you flash the mLRS firmware to a FRM303 module you'll have to do the following:

 - Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
-- Connect your ST-Link programmer to the 3V3, GND, SWD, and SWCLK pins on the board
+- Connect your ST-Link programmer to the 3V3, GND, SWD, and SWCLK pins on the board (image below)
     - You need to remove the bottom part of the case to gain access to these pins
     - Some ST-Link programmer boards provide power and some do not - ensure the FRM303 is powered
 - Launch STM32CubeProgrammer and select ST-Link as the connection method, click connect